JahnviPaliwal/Intelligent_Brawl_monitor/README.md

 ## Contributions and Acknowledgments:
 - Jahnvi Paliwal
-- Biplab Das S (for courses and project support) [LinkedIn link](https://www.linkedin.com/in/biplab-das-7b9870165/)
+- Biplab Das S (for courses and project support for hardware integration research) [LinkedIn link](https://www.linkedin.com/in/biplab-das-7b9870165/)

 ## For collab/inquiries/any questions:
-- Mail:- paliwaljnv08@gmail.com
+- Mail:- paliwaljnv08@gmail.com or [LinkedIn link](https://www.linkedin.com/in/jahnvipaliwal/)